UtrechtUniversity/yoda/docs/design/overview/statistics.md

 ## Transformation of original storage data
 In order to safeguard the already present storage history it is required to be transformed to the new data structure.
 Due to the limitation that it was registered tier-based, it is unclear to which area (research, revisions or vault) the data actually belongs to.
-Therefore, the transformed tier-based data is added to the total and presented that way in the Statistics module
+Therefore, the transformed tier-based data is added to the total and presented that way in the Statistics module.

 ## Registering usage data
 In previous Yoda versions a cronjob registers, once a month, all storage data for each category, based upon each group in the corresponding category.